Turkic Place Names in the Carpathians and Hungary of Scythian Times

 Zala, the river, flows in Lake Balaton – Chuv çula “to lick”.

-Found in Romania trails of Bulgarish place names may be associated with the settlement of Bulgarish hordes, who came here under the leadership of Khan Asparuh late 7th thousand therefore this fact comes out of the chronological frame of our Study.
+Found in Romania, trails of Turkic place names may be associated with the settlement of Bulgarian hordes, who came here under the leadership of Khan Asparuh late 7th thousand; therefore, this fact comes out of the chronological frame of our Study.

-Old Bulgarish population in Western Ukraine remained not only in the Carpathian Mountains but also on the plains.
-Subsequently, it was assimilated by the Ukrainians, but Bulgars had left their mark on the Ukrainian folk culture, especially in embroidery, carving, and songs.
-Hungarian-Bulgar contacts, which began in Scythian times on the northern Black Sea coast, could be resumed again when the Magyars under the pressure of Pechenegs crossed the Carpathians and found its home on the territory which is occupied by them now (Hungarian term honfoglalas).
-The traces of these contacts is particularly evident in the languages but stratifying them is difficult.
+The Proto-Chuvach population in Western Ukraine remained not only in the Carpathian Mountains but also on the plains.
+Subsequently, it was assimilated by the Ukrainians, but Proto-Chuvash had left its mark on the Ukrainian folk culture, especially in embroidery, carving, and songs.
+Hungarian-Chvash contacts, which began in Scythian times on the northern Black Sea coast, could be resumed again when the Magyars crossed the Carpathians and found their home on the territory that is occupied by them now (Hungarian term honfoglalas).
+The traces of these contacts are particularly evident in the languages, but stratifying them is difficult.

 In the Carpathians, archaeologists distinguish a separate Carpathian Tumuli culture (CTC).
 Its ethnicity is not defined but assumed to have been created by aliens: